Danish Postman “Porto Betalt” - P.P. postage paid

 - - - printing on different-colored paper or paper with a different structure also makes the stamp appear in a different color.

-With this large diversity of over 10 000 items a separate bicycle stamp collection can be assembled.
+With the large diversity of over 10 000 items a separate bicycle stamp collection can be assembled.
 The costs are comparatively low.
 In former times many items ended up in the wastebasket, so that nowadays you have to be patient while searching.

 If you don't collect these snippets, you are welcome to offer them for sale: just send an email to: